comperical/AdventFlow/README.md

 ## Quick Glance

-This is a set of problem solutions written in Python written in a special programming style
+This is a set of problem solutions written in Python using a special programming style
 	based on the concept of Finite State Machines.
 This allows us to automatically extract control flow diagrams from the source code.